madetech/blog/building_better_software_teams/communications/04_pair_programming.md

 When teams engage in pair programming, it means there is less risk when a developer leaves, or is away, as domain knowledge has been spread across the team.

 ##### Cynics
 It's a hot button topic in software and you'll frequently find people opposed to pairing.
-You can't force a cynic to enagge in pair programming, but you can get the people who are interested in pair programming to evangalise it.
+You can't force a cynic to engage in pair programming, but you can get the people who are interested in pair programming to evangalise it.
 Over time, we've found this helps to bring some people around.

 #### Review
 As with any agile process, it's valuable to reguarly review progress and see if it's working well for your organisation.
-We've found Agile retrospectives to be a handy tool, in helping to understand what has worked well and what may not have worked so well.
+We've found Agile retrospectives to be a handy tool in helping to understand what has worked well and what may not have worked so well.

 ## Pairing Environments
 #### Workspace & Equipemnt
 We see the ideal pairing workstation as having two mirrored screens, plus a shared keyboard and computer.
-The pairs should be able to comfortably sit side by side with one another in an enviroment which is ergonomically friendly.
+The pairs should be able to comfortably sit side by side with one another in an environment which is ergonomically friendly.
 At the bare minimum, a pair should have a single computer which they pass back-and-forth.

 #### Remote Pairing Setup & Tools
 As remote working has become more popular, tools such as [Screenhero](https://screenhero.com/) have gained traction in the pair programming community, and are a great way to collaborate from different locations.

-A Pomodoro app is a must, we use [Pomodoro One](https://itunes.apple.com/gb/app/pomodoro-one/id907364780?mt=12), but there are hundreds out there that could be used for pair programming.
+Unless you're Ping Pong pairing, a Pomodoro app is a must.
+We use [Pomodoro One](https://itunes.apple.com/gb/app/pomodoro-one/id907364780?mt=12), but there are hundreds out there that could be used for pair programming.

 ## Conclusion
-Programming has become more social, through the increased adoption of open source and a plethora of online tools that help software teams to collaborate.
-We see pair programming as being the natural evolution of this and a technique that will become more widely adopted in years to come.
+Through the increased adoption of open source and a plethora of online tools that help software teams to collaborate, programming has become more social and, with communication being one of the biggest problems in software delivery, we see pair programming as being the natural evolution of this.
+In fact, many forward-thinking organisations have already adopted the practice, some to the extent that their developers program exclusively in pairs.

 ### Downloadable